alphagov/vcloud-box-spinner/docs/json_formats.md

 * vdc-ref-name/zone, is an non vcloud specific term, which we use to map the machines to a particular network.
 You would see the reference to the value in machine JSON file.
-* default_vdc, is the herf to vdc network.
 * network-name, can be found out from vcloud UI `Adminstration -> Your VDC -> Org VDC Networks -> the network you would use it for`

 To find various uuids, please refer [here](/docs/uuids.md)